*NEW* This spreadsheet of Rare Plant Registers was prepared for BSBI by David Pearman in February 2019.

 - Three or fewer sites in the county

-All of the above categories count only for native species, but some non-native species can be included if they are long-established and of cultural significance (i.e. archaeophytes).
+All of the above categories count for native species and archaeophytes, which should always be included if they match the criteria.
+Some neophytes of cultural significance in the county may be included at discretion.

 The threat to rare plants